We will not count the value of your home as capital if you're staying in a Care Home:

 During this time, you can rent out your property but the rental income minus some expenses will be included in your financial assessment for your weekly contribution towards the Care Home.

-We will send you quarterly statements showing how much is accruing as debt to the council on the deferred payment account.
+We will send you 6 monthly statements showing how much is accruing as debt to the council on the deferred payment account.

 During the first 12 weeks you will pay a contribution based on your income.
 From the 13th week you will continue to pay the contribution but the difference between the contribution and the full cost of the Care Home will build up as debt to us.